LinuxBeaver/LinuxBeaver/README.md

   ## The five most recommended filters are in this particular order
+    This is incase you prefer downloading filters manually instead of grabbing all of them as binaries.

 ### 1. GEGL Effects (The layer effects counter part)